The issue of proper, smart water management truly affects every single human on this planet.

 IoT devices are more flexible than ever before – both financially and physically.
 Over the past few years, the cost of IoT sensors has drastically decreased due to an insurgence of internet-connected devices in the market place.
 By 2020, there may be up to 30.7 billion Internet of Things (IoT) devices globally, nearly triple the human population.

-IoT systems enable data to be collected in any aspect of a water system that can be measured with sensors.
+IoT systems enable data to be collected in any aspect of a smart water system that can be measured with sensors.
 Typically, the data is then stored on a “cloud” and is available to the water manager by logging into a software platform on any device with a web browser.

 Additionally, water data in conjunction with machine learning technologies can determine predictive maintenance of pumps, distribution networks, or storage cisterns.
-Through these types of solutions, water managers can gain the ability to repair breaks within a system before incidents occur, saving capital and material cost and increasing ROI.
+Through these types of solutions, water managers can gain the ability to repair breaks within a smart water system before incidents occur, saving capital and material cost and increasing ROI.

 All in all, holistic and continuous data from IoT systems can unlock insights regarding supply and demand never seen before, allowing water managers to make evidence-based decisions that span beyond the reach of their plant.